 Add new tags or expand tracking areas seamlessly as your use cases and operations grow.

-Future-proof your investment with scalable technologies like UWB or BLE, which offer long-term value as they adapt to evolving requirements. - Total Cost of Ownership (TCO)
+Future-proof your investment with scalable technologies like UWB or BLE, which offer long-term value as they adapt to evolving requirements.

 Factor in the lifecycle costs of RTLS, including future upgrades, replacement tags, and integration with new systems.